Indigenous Army: Haitian Revolution

-In 1803 the marrons leaders Sansousi and Lamour Dérance and troops were formally incorporated in the Armée Indigène.
+In 1803 the leaders Sansousi and Lamour Dérance and troops were formally incorporated in the Armée Indigène.

-The first mass rebellion broke out in August 1791, when religious Vodoun priest ougan-sanba Dutty Boukman ordered the slaves to attack Bois Caïman.
-While they were seeking their rights as Frenchmen, the slaves also engaged in acts of cruelty, such as rape, poison, and murder against the white plantation owners.
-In a couple of weeks, the number of slaves participating in the rebellion was over 100,000.
+The first mass rebellion broke out in August 1791, when religious Vodoun priest ougan-sanba Dutty Boukman ordered the slaves to attack Bois Caïman.In a couple of weeks, the number of slaves participating in the rebellion was over 100,000.
 By 1792, a third of Saint-Domingue was under the control of the rebels, and France was ready to quell the rebellion.

-The maroons of Haiti military style and role in the indigenous army are similar to the Mountain Troops of France and the Swiss army.
-However, an underlying issue existed between the maroon troops and the creole troops relating to the respect of command.
-The maroon also called Congo troops did not organize their troops based on established corps such as infantry, cavalry, or artillery but based on ethnic groups.
+The Congo troops of Haiti military style and role in the indigenous army are similar to the Mountain Troops of France and the Swiss army.
+However, an underlying issue existed between the Congo troops and the creole troops relating to the respect of command.
+The Congo troops did not organize their troops based on established corps such as infantry, cavalry, or artillery but based on ethnic groups.
 Some of the most famous groups are the: